Satyam085/Machine-Learning/README.md

 # MachineLearning
-An attempt to port the code from Machine Learning by Andrew Ng in Julia
+An attempt to port the code from Machine Learning by Andrew Ng in Julia (Pluto Notebook)